Hey Siri, it’s time to ‘glow up’

 For you to become truly convenient, I need you to perform consistently no matter what device I access you from.

-You need to be like HAL 9000 from the film "2001: A Space Odyssey" (with less of the killing part, of course).
+You need to be like HAL 9000 from the film "2001: A Space Odyssey" (with less of the killing, obv).
 The astronauts in "2001" can access HAL from pretty much anywhere in their spaceship, exploration pods and spacesuits.
-There isn't one HAL for the spaceship and another HAL for their space suits each with its own unique set of commands.
+There isn't one HAL for the spaceship and another HAL for their space suits, each with its own unique set of commands.

 I should be able to do the same with you whether I'm in my car, at work, at home watching TV or on the go.
 I shouldn't feel like there are different Barbie doll versions of you: iPhone Siri, Mac Siri, AppleTV Siri and CarPlay Siri.
 I just want to feel like you're the same Siri across all my devices and that you remember things about me no matter what device I'm on.